 OMNeT++ provides a component architecture for models.
 Components (modules) are programmed in C++, then assembled into larger components and models using a high-level language (NED).
 Reusability of models comes for free.
 OMNeT++ has extensive GUI support, and due to its modular architecture, the simulation kernel (and models) can be embedded easily into your applications.

-OMNeT++ runs on Windows, Linux, Mac OS X, and other Unix-like systems.
+OMNeT++ runs on Windows, Linux, macOS, and other Unix-like systems.

-The OMNeT++ IDE requires Windows, Linux, or Mac OS X.
+The OMNeT++ IDE requires Windows, Linux, or macOS.

 OMNeT++ has been originally developed by András Varga.
 See Credits, acknowledgements.